306: Time of the Apes

 You know what he’s afraid of?
 He’s afraid he’s going to run into David Hedison going the other way.

-David Hedison is an actor who is best known for playing Captain Lee Crane on the TV series Voyage to the Bottom of the Sea, which aired from 1964-1968.
+David Hedison (1927-2019) was an actor best known for playing Captain Lee Crane on the TV series Voyage to the Bottom of the Sea, which aired from 1964-1968.
 He also guest-starred on a huge number of TV series during the 1970s and 1980s, including Fantasy Island and The Love Boat.

 Give a hoot.
 Don’t pollute.